-B) Select the pencil tool and the desired note type.
-In the above screen shot, the note type was set to quarter note.
-This will allow users to "draw" quarter notes on the sheet music.
+B. Select the pencil tool and the desired note type.
+The quarter-note setting is a good place to start; this lets users "draw" quarter notes on the sheet music.

 The pencil tool and the quarter note settings are selected in this screen shot.